Use Natural Instincts to Play with your Dog.

 Food play.

-Food play builds interest in food as a reinforcer because it combines food with prey and hunt interests.
+Food play builds interest in food as a reinforcer and is regularly used to build good behaviours, it combines food with prey and hunt interests.
 Rewarding with food isn't just about handing the dog a piece of food.
 There are many factors that go into using food effectively, including where, how and when you offer food.
-You can also incorporate food play into building engagement with your dog.
-There are different ways to use food as play; throwing a treat in the air for your dog to catch, rolling it along the ground for your dog to chase or doing some fast luring and near misses to increase their motivation to get the food.
+You can incorporate food play into building engagement with your dog; throwing a treat in the air for your dog to catch, rolling it along the ground to chase or doing some fast luring and near misses to increase their motivation to get the food, or hide a number of small treats for your dog to hunt out using their nose.

 Prey drive is a natural instinct in dogs that stems from their evolutionary history as hunters and scavengers.
 By observing your dog's behavior you can provide rewarding outlets for their instincts.
 In doing so you can enhance your own bond with your dog and improve their well-being.